alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 By monitoring usage, researchers can get to know which forms of data preparation and data publication work best.
 This could inform future activities for data dissemination, or uncover new avenues or audiences for data sharing.
-Opportunities could arise for collaboration with peers who are using the data, and knowledge of communities who were not the original intended audience (e.g. the public) may surface.
+Opportunities could arise for collaboration with peers who are using the data, and knowledge of communities who were not the original intended audience, but are interested in the data (e.g. the public), may surface.

-In the longer term, there is an expectation that increased acceptance of data as research output will drive up data sharing, improving the quality of science and opening up opportunities for more forms of research.

-The output of data usage monitoring can be used by institutions in different ways [@rdmf122014turd]:
+Data usage monitoring can be also be used by institutions in different ways [@rdmf122014turd]:
 * promotional activities and celebration of particular data sharing and re-use successes by researchers at the institution
 * creation of special collections around popular data sets
 * meeting funder requirements to safeguard data for the appropriate length of time since last use
 * plan for and monitor the success of the infrastructure providing access to the data

+In the longer term, there is an expectation that increased acceptance of data as research output will drive up data sharing, improving the quality of science and opening up opportunities for more forms of research.
+The development of data metrics can provide one potential incentive within a framework of professional advancement and reward that recognizes data sharing and publication as a fundamental research activity. [@ke2013vrd] Narratives of successes of data sharing and re-use could help bring about cultural change.

 Impact measurement concepts
 ===========================